Their findings are published in the journal Nature. Lead author Professor Tim Bedding, from the University of Sydney, said:

 “The incredibly precise data from NASA’s TESS mission have allowed us to cut through the noise.
 Now we can detect structure, more like listening to nice chords being played on the piano.”

 The findings are an important contribution to our overall understanding of what goes on inside the countless trillions of stars across the cosmos.
-The intermediate-sized stars in question – about 1.5 to 2.5 times the mass of our Sun – are known as delta Scuti stars, named after a variable star in the constellation Scutum.
-When studying the pulsations of this class of stars, astronomers had previously detected many pulsations, but had been unable to determine any clear patterns.
+The intermediate-sized ones in question – about 1.5 to 2.5 times the mass of our Sun – are known as delta Scuti stars, named after a variable star in the constellation Scutum.
+When studying the pulsations of this class, astronomers had previously detected many pulsations, but had been unable to determine any clear patterns.

 “This definitive identification of pulsation modes opens up a new way by which we can determine the masses, ages and internal structures of these stars.”

-Daniel Hey, a Ph.D. student at the University of Sydney and co-author on the paper, designed the software that allowed the team to process the TESS data.
+Daniel Hey, a Ph.D. student at the University of Sydney and co-author of the paper, designed the software that allowed the team to process the TESS data.
 He said:

 “We needed to process all 92,000 light curves, which measure a star’s brightness over time.
 From here we had to cut through the noise, leaving us with the clear patterns of the 60 stars identified in the study.

 “Using the open-source Python library, Lightkurve, we managed to process all of the light curve data on my university desktop computer in a just few days.”

 The insides of stars were once a mystery to science.
 But in the past few decades, astronomers have been able to detect their internal oscillations, revealing their structure.
 They do this by studying stellar pulsations using precise measurements of changes in light output.
 Over periods of time, variations in the data reveal intricate — and often regular — patterns, allowing us to stare into the very heart of the massive nuclear furnaces that power the universe.